Developing a process flowchart early in the DMAIC methodology has several benefits -

 3. During the Control phase the team must decide on process controls and mistake proofing measures for long term control.
 Having a flowchart makes this process easier, especially as the team tries to work as far “upstream” as possible when implementing process controls.

-The following symbols are typically used in process flowcharts –
+The following symbols are used in traditional process flowcharts –

 After the initial flowchart is completed, we recommend adding the inputs (x’s) and outputs (y’s) of each process step.
 Here is a sample flowchart with the x’s and y’s noted below and above each process step: